MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

 1. From your lab computer, in the web browser displaying the Azure portal, search for and select **Shared image galleries** and, on the **Shared image galleries** blade, select the **az10425imagegallery** entry, and, on the ****az10425imagegallery**** blade, verify the presence of the **az140-25-host-image** entry representing the newly created image.

-#### Task 4: Provision a Windows Virtual Desktop host pool by using a custom image
+#### Task 4: Provision a Azure Virtual Desktop host pool by using a custom image

 1. From the lab computer, in the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page to search for and navigate to **Virtual networks** and, on the **Virtual networks** blade, select **az140-adds-vnet11**.
 1. On the **az140-adds-vnet11** blade, select **Subnets**, on the **Subnets** blade, select **+ Subnet**, on the **Add subnet** blade, specify the following settings (leave all other settings with their default values) and click **Save**: